IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-04-shrink-the-code.md

 The other way takes advantage of some unique features in [Spence Konde's core code for ATtiny chips](https://github.com/SpenceKonde/ATTinyCore).
 It modifies the Tools menu of the Arduino IDE to give you the choice to disable the millis()/micros() code insertion.
 The delay() function goes away too, as it depends on millis().

-By the way, the code certainly does implement long pauses between actions.
-Rather than delay(), it sleeps.
-That's a topic for another post.

 ##### No text output
 The Sentinel communicates by flashing an LED.
 This decision eliminates the need for space-hungry libraries to output text.